 Earth beliefs rest is the Big Bang and the (proposed slow) expansion of the

 Universe.
 However, recent discoveries are suggesting that something is wrong

 with the Big Bang theory itself and the way it has been portrayed to the public.

 That's because astronomers and cosmologists really DON'T have it all figured

-out yet: and they may not even be on the right track.
+out yet; and not only this, but they may not even be on the right track.
 For example, it

 has been said that: